Overview

 Quality of information (APP 10)

-AAFCANS will take all steps reasonable in the circumstances to ensure that personal information we collect from you is accurate, up to date and complete.
+AAFCANS will take all reasonable steps to ensure that personal information we collect from you is accurate, up to date and complete.
 Where we collect information directly from you, we rely on you to supply accurate information and we may not consider further steps are required.

 Security of information (APP 11)